It's one of leadership's biggest challenges: somewhere there’s a desire for change, but somehow it just isn’t happening.

 For free, use the mini versions of our assessment tools for use with individuals or small groups.
 Templates in seven languages.

-The Agendashift Delivery Assessment in particular – the one introduced in chapter 2 of the book – is for many people their first experience of Agendashift; it sets the tone for what follows, and we take it very seriously!
+The Agendashift Delivery Assessment in particular – the one introduced in chapter 2 of the book – is for many people their first experience of Agendashift.
+Because it sets the tone for what follows, we take it very seriously!
 Unlike the vast majority of assessment tools – prescriptive, practice-centric, and therefore disappointing and frustrating to their respondents – ours is outcome-oriented and framework-agnostic by design, helping you quickly build agreement on outcomes, a legimate and powerful basis for change.

 Administer your own team surveys for up to 10 participants per survey with a selection of our ‘mini’ (18-prompt) edition assessment templates.

 Together with several other benefits, partners have access to the full range of assessment temnplate and may conduct surveys of unlimited size.

 Or get a taste by participating in one of our global surveys:

 - The ‘mini’ (18-prompt) version of our flagship assessment, the Agendashift Delivery Assessment

 - Even smaller at 15 prompts, review your ability to develop and pursue outside-in (customer-first) strategy with the Agendashift Outside-in Strategy Readiness Assessment